okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/dpop/main/index.md

 ### Create the JSON Web Token

-Create the DPoP [JSON Web Token](https://www.rfc-editor.org/rfc/rfc7519) (JWT).
+Create the DPoP [JWT](https://www.rfc-editor.org/rfc/rfc7519).
 A JWT is a compact, URL-safe way to represent claims transferred between two parties.
 The most common use case for JWTs is to declare the scope of the access token.
 A DPoP JWT includes a header and payload with claims, and then you sign the JWT with the private key from the [previous section](#create-a-json-web-key).

 Use your internal instance to sign the JWT for a production org.
 See this [JWT generator](https://github.com/jwtk/njwt) for an example of how to make and use JWTs in Node.js apps.

-For testing purposes only, you can use the [JWT](https://jwt.io/) tool to build your JWT, sign it, and also decode JWTs.
+For testing purposes only, you can use the [JWT tool](https://jwt.io/) to build, sign, and decode JWTs.
 Follow these steps if you use the JWT tool:

 1. Select **RS256** as the **Algorithm**.
 2. In the **HEADER** section, build the JWT header by including the public key from the public/private key pair that you created in the [previous section](#create-json-web-key).